prasantadh/ctf_writeups/picoCTF2018/README.md

 print(str(int(s,16)))
 ```

-that gives us 0xf70a9b59f70a9b58 = 17801211287834368856. let's try to patch it into the program to see if we get at least the first part of the flag right; but first we gotta get read of the fib()
+that gives us 0xf70a9b59f70a9b58 = 17801211287834368856. let's try to patch it into the program to see if we get at least the first part of the flag right; but first we gotta get rid of the fib()

 ```
 [0x0040085f]> s 0x0040087d